gu-app-club/blog/src/posts/IP-encodings.md

 ---
 path: "/IP-encodings"
 date: "2018-02-26T04:41:53+00:00"
-title: "IP Address Encodings"
+title: "IP Address Encodings for Browsers"
 author: "Maxwell Dulin"
 author_link: "https://github.com/mdulin2"
 ---

-Typically, an IP address is seen in the form x.x.x.x, four octects that are hexadecimal, going to 255.
+Typically, an IP address is seen in the form x.x.x.x, which is four octects that are hexadecimal, going up to 255.
-But, an IP address can be interpreted in multiple ways...
+But, an IP address can be interpreted in multiple ways depending on the browser...
 I did all of these on the Chrome Browser, but Firefox should also work:

 ## Hexadecimal